Compassion: some thoughts

 The Australian Government and compassion

-The Morrison Government certainly is lacking compassion in its continual and unjustified support of the fossil fuel industries that are causing so much damage to the world.
+The Morrison Government was lacking compassion in its continual and unjustified support of the fossil fuel industries that are causing so much damage to the world.

 Paradoxical Commandments